-When you have finished striking in the desired text, still using the cursor keys, go to OK to confirm the entered data or to es to exit without saving, and press the relative 'ok' or 'esc' button.
+When you have finished striking in the desired text, still using the cursor keys, go to OK to confirm the entered data or to es to exit without saving, and press the relative 'or' or 'sso' button.
 The task is done.